frantrucco/simple-doc-latex-base/README.md

 # How to create a new chapter

-To create a new chapter simply run:
+To create a new section simply run:

 ```
-./new-chapter.sh
+./new-section.sh
 ```

-If this does not work check that the path to bash is correct in the file `new-chapter.sh` (the first line).
+If this does not work check that the path to bash is correct in the file `new-section.sh` (the first line).

 # Structure of the notes